Discover how scientists protect Angola’s lakes

 The region around Churchill on the edge of Hudson Bay is home to more beluga whales and polar bears than people.
 But the place is changing rapidly as a result of climate change, with the familiar story of retreating glaciers, shrinking polar sea ice, and snowpack melting ever earlier.
 On Earthwatch’s trip, you’ll help scientists understand the impact of a warming world on this fragile region, taking water and snow samples, examining the fish and frog populations, and possibly even building and sleeping in an igloo for a night after a day moving between research sites on a snowmobile.
 It’s vital, urgent work on the icy frontlines.

-Make it a reality: Earthwatch’s trip starts at $3,695 for 11 days, including food, accommodation, and related research costs.
+Make it a reality: The last Earthwatch trip started at $3,695 for 11 days, including food, accommodation, and related research costs.
+The company is planning to offer it again in 2023.

 Central and South America